 But the risk of passing a Chiari malformation on to your child is very small.
 And remember: even if your children do inherit it, they may not experience symptoms.

 Information about you

-If you have been affected by a Chiari malformation, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have been affected by a Chiari malformation, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).